 It isn’t officially called “Stand Your Ground.”
 But, that is essentially what it is.
 It has also sometimes been referred to as an “Extended Castle Doctrine,” because, it extended the ability of citizens to defend themselves without retreating beyond their homes.

-In the days before passage of what is officially known as the Self Defense Act of 2006, Michigan was a state that put an undue burden on self-defense.
+In the days before the passage of what is officially known as the Self Defense Act of 2006, Michigan was a state that put an undue burden on self-defense.

 There was an affirmative duty to retreat as far as possible before defending oneself.
-This led to citizens who had been attacked, and successfully defended themselves, having to explain to police, prosecutors, and juries that they either had no opportunity to retreat safely, or had retreated as much as possible before defending themselves.
+This led to citizens who had been attacked and successfully defended themselves, having to explain to the police, prosecutors, and juries that they either had no opportunity to retreat safely, or had retreated as much as possible before defending themselves.
 In other words, there was the possibility, even probability in some counties, that what an ordinary person would adjudge to be an act of legitimate self-defense would be prosecuted, and possibly convicted of, a crime because of a failure to comply with a nebulous standard regarding what constituted an opportunity to safely retreat.

 The old law was in conflict with generations of Anglo-American tradition and jurisprudence as well as common-sense.
 One of the first things I was taught at the Infantry School at Fort Benning was that it is never a good idea to turn one’s back on a deadly threat.

 Since October of 2006, Michigan law has been more closely aligned with common sense and the rights of innocent citizens.
 MCRGO fully supported the Self-Defense Act as part of a package of bills that made positive changes to Michigan law and supported citizens’ rights to defend themselves from criminals.
 Several members of our Board of Directors were involved as sponsors and supporters of the bills.